Global Headquarters in University City

 Get an Apartment Near UPenn Today

-If you are a graduate student looking for the best value apartments near UPenn, consider the University City Lofts, located just a quick 10-minute walk from Penn Presbyterian Hospital.
+If you are a graduate student looking for the best value apartments near UPenn, consider the University City Apartments, located just a quick 10-minute walk from Penn Presbyterian Hospital.

 Consisting of just 19 units, each room within the building is outfitted with modern kitchens, equipped with stainless steel appliances.
 Bathrooms contain bathtubs for ultimate relaxation, and you can ditch public laundry rooms for the private in unit wash and dryers.